HackRVA/badge2024/BADGE-APP-HOWTO.md

 		not handled specially.

 	void FbWriteString(char *s);
-		Writes a string with the specified length to the framebuffer.
+		Writes a string to the framebuffer.
+		Newlines are handled.

+	void FbRotWriteString(char *s);
+		Writes a string rotated 90 degrees clockwise.
 		Newlines are handled.
 ```